 The Reese Teacher Fellow is expected to spend one month at Crystal Bridges Museum of American Art in Bentonville, Arkansas.
 A computer and work station within the Crystal Bridges Library will be provided during the fellowship term.
 The Reese Teacher Fellow will be awarded $5,000, disbursed to the recipient as income to cover expenses, including travel and lodging.
 To support their research, Reese Teacher Fellows will have access to the art and library special collections of Crystal Bridges as well as the library at the University of Arkansas in nearby Fayetteville.

-Applications should be submitted by May 7.
-Qualified applications will be reviewed by the fellowship committee and the selection of the Reese Teacher Fellow will be announced by June 1.
+Applications should be submitted between February 1 & March 16.
+Qualified applications will be reviewed by the fellowship committee and the selection of the Reese Teacher Fellow will be announced by April 10.

 Expected outcomes will include: